-You’re a business owner who is contemplating a sale.
-Intuitively, you understand that it’s important to make your business look as attractive as possible to potential buyers.
-If you haven’t sold a business before, you probably don’t know the best way to accomplish this.
+You’re a business owner contemplating a sale.
+Intuitively, you understand that it’s important to make your business look attractive to potential buyers.
+However, if you haven’t sold a business before, you probably don’t know how to accomplish this.

 Generally speaking, you want to look profitable, efficient and upward trending.
 You want your employees to look productive and your customers to appear loyal.
 You want the potential buyer to see valuable assets and minimal liabilities in your financial statements.

 One of the most important statements that a buyer will evaluate is a balance sheet.
-A balance sheet tells buyers a number of things, from how much cash your business has on hand to how well your business utilizes that cash.
+A balance sheet tells buyers several data points, from how much cash your business has on hand to how well your business utilizes that cash.
 Before you sell your business, make sure to minimize your expenses and maximize your presented earnings as you prepare your balance sheet.

 What really makes a company look attractive?
 Cash flow.
 Cash is the most important part of a balance sheet, and an attractive statement will demonstrate healthy earnings and necessary expenses.
 Below are three tips for making the best impression on a buyer and demonstrating healthy cash flow.

-Follow the same principle when you prepare your balance sheet.
-You need a strategic plan to make it as appealing as possible so you can find the right buyer.
+You need a strategic plan to make your business look as appealing as possible so you can find the right buyer.
 I’m not recommending doing anything underhanded; rather, I’m talking about taking some extra care and putting your best foot forward.
-(To make another analogy, you would certainly clean your home and take good marketing photos before listing it for sale, right?)

 This process is most effective when started at least one or two years in advance.
 You may want to sell your business much more quickly, but you still want to start this process as early as possible.

-All that said, you do not have to do this.
-One reason is that many buyers (or their advisers) are sophisticated enough to see such expenses themselves and account for them when evaluating the business.
-When this happens, transaction advisers often refer to such expenses as “add backs.”
-This is because the money spent on expenses that a buyer thinks are unnecessary will be “added back” to EBITDA (earnings before interest, taxes, depreciation and amortization).
-When a buyer does this, it is sometimes referred to as “normalizing” earnings.
+Many buyers or their advisers are sophisticated enough to see such expenses and account for them when evaluating the business.
+When this happens, transaction advisers often refer to such expenses as “add-backs.”
+This is because the money spent on expenses a buyer thinks are unnecessary will be added back to EBITDA (earnings before interest, taxes, depreciation, and amortization).
+When a buyer does this, it is sometimes known as “normalizing” earnings.

 When you decide to sell your company, the incentives for reporting earnings tend to reverse.
 Think about it this way: if you’re going to own the business next year or three years from now, you want to underreport your current earnings and reduce current tax liabilities.
 When you think you might sell the business next year or three years from now, you want to report as much income as possible to increase your valuation.

-Another good rule of thumb: Not all kinds of earnings are created equal.
-Earnings that come from high-margin products or services are more desirable than earnings from low-margin products or services.
+Another good rule of thumb is that not all kinds of earnings are created equal.
+Earnings from high-margin products or services are more desirable than earnings from low-margin products or services.
 Repeatable and dependable earnings are much stronger than inconsistent ones.
 Consider shifting your operational focus to emphasize healthier revenue streams.

 Identifying these areas of improvement and successfully cleaning up your earnings and expenses requires that you prepare your balance sheet early and communicate with your accountant about what a buyer may notice that you may not.